-C. The amount of tax revenue which would be generated by the assessed valuation of the proposed district is computed as follows: (a)($\times/100$) = y the proposed district; and y = the tax revenue generated.
+× = the actual assessed valuation of the proposed district; and y =the tax revenue generated.

 In this formula, y is the unknown.
 If the computation reveals the value of y to be as great or greater than the balance of income to be provided through local tax revenue, then the assessed valuation of the proposed district shall be judged to be adequate.